Tired of Bloating? The Ultimate Guide to Preventing Digestive Issues

 Chronic Constipation

-- The Trigger: Often a result of “slow transit time.”
-The colon absorbs too much water from the food waste because it is moving too slowly, usually due to low fiber intake, dehydration, or a sedentary lifestyle.
+The Sensation: Straining, hard stools, and that nagging feeling of incomplete evacuation.⁸ The Trigger: Slow transit time.
+The colon absorbs too much water from waste because everything is moving too slowly — usually due to low fiber intake, dehydration, or a sedentary lifestyle.

 Bloating and Dyspepsia